 § 28.02 of the Texas Penal Code.
 Depending on the type of arson, this could be charged as a second degree

 felony, first degree felony or a state jail felony.
 The

 Houston criminal defense attorneys at the firm have provided helpful information about the crime of arson

 Sec.
 28.02.
 ARSON:

-- When another person’s property is inside the structure;
+- When another person’s property is located in the structure;

-- When it is subject to a mortgage or other security interest; or
+- When the structure or property is subject to security interest or a mortgage; or

 Protecting Your Rights: A Houston Criminal Lawyer

 If you have been arrested or are facing arson charges in the Houston area,

 it is important to consider your legal options in retaining criminal defense